milostomic/implementation-guides/netverify/netverify-screening.md

 Save the new tag.

-# Netverify portal setup
+# Customer portal setup

-After you finished setting up your ComplyAdvantage portal, you will need to setup your Netverify portal for screening also.
+After you finished setting up your ComplyAdvantage portal, you will need to setup your ID Verification portal for screening also.

-After logging into your Netverify portal, go to **Settings**.
+After logging into your ID Verification portal, go to **Settings**.

 Under **Data settings**, click on the **Watchlist Screening** tab.
 If this tab is not visible, please contact Jumio Support.